 4. Sort Out Your Documents

 Once you decide whether you want a prepaid SIM card or a monthly phone plan, the next step is to figure out which documents you need to bring with you to set up your phone.
 Though the required documents can differ slightly from store to store, they remain largely the same throughout the country.
-Keep in mind, however, that you will need to bring different documents depending on whether you decide to get a prepaid SIM card or a monthly phone plan.
+Keep in mind, however, that you will need to bring different documents depending on whether you decide to get a prepaid SIM card or a monthly phone plan in Korea.

 After you have your documents ready, head over to a phone store in order to set up your phone.
 Korea has a handful of popular carrier companies that are located all around the country.
 Your best and most available options are likely SK Telecom, KT (Olleh), or LG U+.